-React 19 Compiler & Deprecation of Manual Memoization
+React 19 Compiler & Automatic Memoization

 Executive Summary

-React 19 introduces the React Compiler (formerly known as React Forget), which automatically handles memoization in your React components.
+React 19 introduces the React Compiler (formerly known as React Forget), which automatically handles memoization in React components.
 When enabled, this compiler eliminates the need for manual performance optimizations using useMemo and useCallback.

 Current Project Status